jwilsson/spotify-web-api-php/method-reference/spotifywebapi.md

 #### Arguments
 * `$categoryId` **string** - The Spotify ID of the category.
 * `$options` **array\|object** - Optional.
 Options for the category.
     * string locale Optional.
-An lowercase ISO 639 language code and an uppercase ISO 3166-1 alpha-2 country code.
-Separated by an underscore.
-Show category in this language.
+Language to show category in, for example sv_SE.
     * string country Optional.
 An ISO 3166-1 alpha-2 country code.
 Show category from this country.